 Home prices and interest rates are bound to go down if I wait, right?

 Toddler in a box, with parents looking on It’s the question most first-time buyers are asking right now—and understandably so.
 Perhaps unsurprisingly, the answer is anything but straightforward.
 The question can be partially answered by the fact that Oregon's housing production shortage is among the worst in the nation.
 For decades, Oregon has not built enough housing units to keep up with population growth, and it could take decades to catch up.
-While the state's median home price is slightly lower in late 2023, home prices aren’t likely to plummet anytime soon.
+A recent median home price correction—modest, at best—has done little to make a dent in the huge gains from 2020 to 2023.

 Supply and demand is just one—albeit critical—component of the real estate market.
 It also helps make one thing abundantly clear: For those looking to purchase a home, waiting to time the market leads to missed opportunities.
 If you’re considering becoming a homeowner, make sure you’re asking yourself the right questions to determine if it’s the right time for you, then read on to see why now is a better time than you might think to buy a home.